 Apart from these snapping tools, you can also try to use the default Windows Snipping tool.
 To use the snipping tool:

 - Press the key combination Winkey+ S simultaneously.

 - In the search box that appears, type Snipping.

 - Single click on the Snipping Tool results to launch the app.

 - Furthermore, click on the New button to take a screenshot and proceed to select the area you want to take a screenshot of.

-- Once done, the screenshot will be opened in a basic editor where you can do some changes.
+- Once over, the screenshot will open in a basic editor where you can do some changes.

 - Save the changes and export it in any format you want.